Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Retirement should be an exciting time.
+Retirement should be exciting.
 You can finally pursue your passions, and there's no need for an alarm clock.
-But if you don't plan for retirement carefully, it can be a scary time too.
+But if you don't plan for retirement carefully, it can also be scary.

 Whether you're nearing retirement age and need to grow your wealth or have already left work behind and are looking to save, avoiding the following money traps is essential.